akruszewski/gibl/manuscript/chapter2.md

 ### 2.1.2.
 Languages and syntax

 In this section we'll take a quick look at the foundations of a Lisp.
-It is not necessary to remember all of it, but it is a good thing to keep in mind on how Lisps work in general.
+It is not necessary to remember all of it, but it is a good thing to keep in mind how Lisps work in general.

 I> ### Definition 4
 I>